catalyst-cloud/catalystcloud-docs/source/identity-access-management.rst

 important for security purposes as you do not want all users on on your project having unilateral control over all the resources on your system.
 IAM is also important for accountability reasons, as you can track closely which users have access to which resources and when they accessed them.
-The Catalyst Cloud makes use of *Roles* to define and restrict what access should be given to which users.
+Catalyst Cloud makes use of *Roles* to define and restrict what access should be given to which users.
 The practices mentioned in the following sections will discuss in detail what the different roles are and how you are able to